Trevor-Loreth/Manufacturing-Defect-Cost-Analysis/SQL/README.md

 ## MISC SQL and SSMS
+- [**Stored Procedures:**](https://github.com/Trevor-Loreth/Manufacturing-Defect-Cost-Analysis/tree/main/SQL/Stored%20Procedures) Several stored procedures were created using T-SQL to INSERT new rows into each table.
+Each stored procedure works as a repeatable INSERT statement, allowing someone not familiar with SQL to easily execute an INSERT statement.
+Each stored procedure has built-in error checking to prevent invalid data entry.
+Additionally, each stored procedure comes with its EXECUTE query, requiring the user to type data in the corresponding column and then run the EXECUTE.
 - **Update Costs For Sales Table.sql:** Joins the Inventory, Blades, Motor, and Frame tables to calculate/correct and UPDATE the Cost column in the Sales table.
 - **Zoom Drones SSMS Database Diagram.PNG:** A relational database diagram created in SSMS to create and show the relationships between the tables within the database.